Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

 If the request path matches more than one pattern, some conflict resolution scheme is used, usually a simple order precedence so that the first match will take priority over any subsequent matches.
-If a request path doesn't match any of the defined patterns, :app:`Pyramid` a "404 Not Found" response is returned.
+If a request path doesn't match any of the defined patterns, a "404 Not Found" response is returned.

-In Pyramid, we offer an implementation of URL mapping which we call :term:`URL dispatch`.
+In Pyramid, we offer an implementation of URL matching which we call :term:`URL dispatch`.
 Using :app:`Pyramid` syntax, we might have a match pattern such as ``/{userid}/photos/{photoid}``, mapped to a ``photo_view()`` function defined somewhere in our code.
 Then a request for a path such as